 There are a lot of things to think about when going for a multi-day trek in the mountains of Tajikistan.
 It starts with choosing a trek that suits your physical shape.
 Knowing what to expect is vital in order to prepare adequately.
-Far away from civilization, you need to rely on yourself and carefully think what to bring – and what not to bring.
+Going far away from civilization, you need to carefully think what to bring – and what not to bring.
 Here you find some practical info when you decide to go trekking with us in Tajikistan.

 Easy walks are hard to find in Tajikistan.
 Almost any trek involves uphill hiking on rough paths and camping far away from civilization.
 Nonetheless, trekking in Tajikistan is accessible for hikers with different experience and fitness levels.
 The variety of trekking routes in the Tajik mountains is endless.
 As long as you are ready to challenge yourself, there is nothing holding you back to embark on the adventure.